DoctorWkt/acwj/54_Reg_Spills/Readme.md

 Is this something that we can guarantee?
 In other words, will we ever need to reload a register out of order?
 If so, the stack isn't going to be the mechanism that we need.
-Alternatively, can we write our compiler to ensure that the reload in reverse spill order?
+Alternatively, can we write our compiler to ensure that the registers reload in reverse spill order?

 ## Some Optimisations